shorebirdtech/ffi_test/README.md

 ### FFI Tests

-You'll need to build both the runtime and the supporting libraries for the FFI tests.
+In addition to the compiler and runtime, you'll need to build the supporting libraries for the FFI tests.

 ```
-./tools/build.py --no-goma --mode debug --arch simarm64 --gn-args='dart_force_simulator=true' dart_precompiled_runtime_product runtime
+./tools/build.py -m debug -a simarm64 --no-goma --gn-args='dart_force_simulator=true' \
+  runtime/bin:ffi_test_functions runtime/bin:ffi_test_dynamic_library
 ```

 Then you can run the tests.

-I couldn't figure out the Dart test harness, so I wrote a simple harness myself.
+We couldn't figure out how to make the Dart test harness use different configurations for the AOT compiler and runtime, so we wrote a simple harness ourselves.

-My test harness has no concept of "expected failure" tests, some of the tests are "compile failure" tests so they will fail.
-We could just remove them from the list of tests to run, but I haven't yet.
+The test harness has no concept of "expected failure" tests, some of the tests are "compile failure" tests so they will fail.
+We could just remove them from the list of tests to run, but we haven't yet.

 ```
-dart run run_ffi_tests.dart
+dart run bin/run_ffi_tests.dart
 ```

 Saving results as a baseline in `ffi_tests_output.txt`: